India suspends coronavirus antibody tests after questions over reliability

 Federal health experts have been sent to help authorities in states to validate the equipment.

-In comparison, the swab test, known as the RT-PCR-technology swab test, determines whether a person has the virus at that moment by looking for it in nose or throat secretions.
+In comparison, the swab test determines whether a person has the virus at that moment by looking for it in nose or throat secretions.

-The health minister of the western state of Rajasthan said the two tests were in some cases producing conflicting results, raising doubts reliability.
+The health minister of the western Indian state of Rajasthan said the two tests were in some cases producing conflicting results, raising doubts about reliability.

 “The kits were used for testing of patients who have already tested positive for coronavirus,” the state minister, Raghu Sharma, said.